Economy of Italy: Great Recession

-Italy was among the wealthy countries that were hardest-hit by the Great Recession of 2008–2009 and the subsequent European debt crisis.
+Italy was among the countries hit hardest by the Great Recession of 2008–2009 and the subsequent European debt crisis.
 The national economy shrunk by 6.76% during the whole period, totaling seven-quarters of recession.
-In November 2011 the Italian bond yield was 6.74 percent for 10-year bonds, nearing a 7 percent level where Italy is thought to lose access to financial markets.
+In November 2011 the Italian bond yield was 6.74 per cent for 10-year bonds, nearing a 7 per cent level where Italy is thought to lose access to financial markets.
 According to Eurostat, in 2015 the Italian government debt stood at 128% of GDP, ranking as the second biggest debt ratio after Greece (with 175%).
 However, the biggest chunk of Italian public debt is owned by Italian nationals and relatively high levels of private savings and low levels of private indebtedness are seen as making it the safest among Europe's struggling economies.
 As a shock therapy to avoid the debt crisis and kick-start growth, the national unity government led by the economist Mario Monti launched a program of massive austerity measures, that brought down the deficit but precipitated the country in a double-dip recession in 2012 and 2013, receiving criticism from numerous economists.